noopys/multithreadeddnsresolver/README.md

 2. **Space Available Semaphore**: Blocks requester threads when the array is full, ensuring that the array never overflows.
 3. **Items Available Semaphore**: Blocks resolver threads when the array is empty, ensuring that the threads only consume when there is data to process.

-This intricate interplay of semaphores allows for a highly efficient, deadlock-free operation, ensuring that the system can scale seamlessly with increasing numbers of threads and data.
+This interplay of semaphores allows for a highly efficient, deadlock-free operation, ensuring that the system can scale seamlessly with increasing numbers of threads and data.

 ## Overview